PR1NT3R/esp32-cam-webserver---PR1NT3Rs-fork/README.md

 ## My Modifications:

-Custom MAC adress configuration (optional), added this because I have plans for this to be configured for my HA so it needs a stable ip adress in my DHCP config and for that I need a static MAC adress.
-<br /><br /><br />

 ![The simplified viewer](Docs/simpleviewer.png)<br>*The new default Simple view, just the basics*

 The WiFi details can be stored in an (optional) header file to allow easier code development, and a camera name for the UI title can be configured.
 The lamp and status LED's are optional, and the lamp uses a exponential scale for brightness so that the control has some finess.